 For efficient and economical development of underground thermal utilization, it is important to understand underground geological information.
-The geological and hydrological characteristics which should be considered are the heat properties of the underground area under consideration, the temperature and velocity of groundwater, the geological structure and the potential environmental impact.
+The geological and hydrological characteristics which should be considered are the heat properties of the underground, the temperature and velocity of groundwater, the geological structure and the potential environmental impact.